nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting tag

 1. Deleting tag while all contacts is shown and tag exists.
-    1. Prequisites: List all contacts using the list command.
+    1. Prequisites: List all contacts using the `list contact` command.
 At least one contact shown in the list has at least one tag.

     1. Test case: `delete tag -id 1 -t x`, where x is an existing tag in the first contact.<br>
     Expected: The tag x is no longer below the name of the first contact in the list.
 The list of tags deleted is shown in the status message.

     1. Test case: `delete tag -id 0 -t Frontend`<br>
-    Expected: No tag add is deleted.
+    Expected: No tag is deleted.
 Error details shown in the status message.

     1. Test case: `delete tag -id 1 -t HR representative`<br>
     Expected: No tag deleted as tag name should not contain spaces.
 Error details shown in the status message.<br>

 1. Deleting tag while all contacts is shown but tag does not exist.
-    1. Prequisites: List all contacts using the list command.
+    1. Prequisites: List all contacts using the `list contact` command.
 At least one contact is shown in the list.<br>

     1. Test case: `delete tag -id 1 -t x`, where `x` is a non-existing tag in the first contact.<br>
     Expected: No tags is deleted.
 The list of tags deleted shown in the status message is empty while the list of tags not found contains `x`.